 If you’re not a professional chef, the app’s cooking guides and recipes are really useful.
 There’s no need to look up cooking temperatures and time guides to cook that perfect steak, because the app will give you everything.

-You can also control the Joule with voice commands through Amazon Alexa.
+You can also control the Joule with voice commands through Amazon Alexa with an Echo 4.
 Voice control is perfect when your hands are busy chopping garlic or preparing another dish.

 The Joule mobile app’s top features to make easy sous vide cooking even easier: